Skip to content

 --license-file=/custom/path/.license

-Example: Run with Docker
+Example: Docker Compose

 bash